 Caernarfon castle has stood for centuries, a symbol of stability, power and oppression.
 It feels permanent.
 Castles are synonymous with Wales, we have romanticised them.
-And chose not to dwell on their bloody past but that is history now.
-These days castles are more a symbol of tourism.
+And chose not to dwell on their bloody past but that is history now and are more a symbol of tourism these days.

 The painting is a personal one.
 Our last family holiday with both our parents was to nearby Porthmadog and we visited Caernarfon as part of it.
 The whole area holds special memories of happy times.
 North Wales was our default holiday destination, and still is.

 The song was a favourite of my mother’s who loved Welsh Male Voice choirs and anything sung by Harry Secombe.

 It reminds me of childhood days and an old valve radio that my parents used up until the ’80s.
 That sound quality is very different to that heard on digital players.
 I won’t say better, just different, warmer perhaps.

 I chose the music because Wales and music go hand in hand.
 The tales of miners singing to keep their spirits up in the darkness impressed me greatly, so song had to appear, but how to depict song?
 Sheet music was the logical choice, It could be any Welsh melody, I chose this one because it speaks of a love for a land and that ethereal concept of home.
 Formed in childhood, shaped as we grow and move on.